Quebec City mosque shooting: Perpetrator

 Alexandre George-Henri Bissonnette (born December 1, 1989), a student at Université Laval and former Canadian Army cadet, was identified as the suspect.
 He called police from the area near the Île d'Orléans Bridge, and told them he was involved and wanted to surrender.
 Université Laval announced that Bissonnette would not be allowed on campus while judicial proceedings were underway.

 Bissonnette grew up in Cap-Rouge.
 Neighbours said his father and mother were both present in his life and were model parents, adding that they had never had a problem with either him or his twin brother Mathieu.
 Former acquaintances say he was introverted and sometimes bullied at school.
 He was not known to police, and he had no court records other than traffic violations.
 Before the shooting he had been living in an apartment near the mosque along with his twin brother.

-People who knew him said he had far-right, white nationalist, and anti-Muslim views.
+People who knew Bissonnette said he had far-right, white nationalist, and anti-Muslim views.
+He had a particular fascination with school shootings and white supremacist Dylann Roof, who perpetrated the Charleston church shooting.
 The manager of a refugee-support Facebook page said Bissonnette frequently denigrated refugees and feminists online.
-A member of the mosque said he had met and talked with him outside the mosque on January 26, believing he was interested in Islam, but he veered away from the subject.

-Bissonnette checked in on the Twitter account of Ben Shapiro, editor-in-chief of the conservative news site the Daily Wire, 93 times in the month leading up to the shooting.
+A member of the mosque said Bissonnette had met and talked with him outside the mosque on January 26, believing he was interested in Islam, but he veered away from the subject.
+Bissonnette checked in on the Twitter account of Ben Shapiro, editor-in-chief of the conservative news site The Daily Wire, 93 times in the month leading up to the shooting.
 Bissonnette was also a supporter of Donald Trump and Marine Le Pen.
-Despite his support for right-wing politicians, he also praised separatist center-left Parti Québécois and promoted the party's nationalist policies.
+Despite his support for right-wing politicians, he also praised separatist centre-left Parti Québécois and promoted the party's nationalist policies.

 He later told police that he was motivated by the 2014 shootings at Parliament Hill, Ottawa, where a Canadian soldier guarding the National War Memorial was killed.
 Bissonnette was taking Paxil at the time of the attack.